Walter Christie (physician): Stroke

-In March 2011, Dr. Christie and his wife were traveling via airplane from Los Angeles to Bangkok.
+In March 2011, Christie and his wife were traveling via airplane from Los Angeles to Bangkok.
 Midway during the flight, he suffered a stroke.
 When pilots attempted to divert the flight to the nearest airport, which was Tokyo, Japan, they were told they could not land due to the earthquake that was happening at the time (see 2011 Tōhoku earthquake and tsunami).

 The plane finally found refuge in Osaka, Japan, where Christie was rushed to a hospital.
 He and his wife remained there for nearly two weeks while doctors attempted to remedy the effects of the stroke.
 Finally, the couple secured safe passage to the United States via a medical airlift.
 The stroke and the surrounding events are the basis for Christie’s book, Rising Above the Wave: Surviving Tsunami and Stroke in Japan 2011.

 Writing career

 Although he has been writing short stories and publishing journal articles for many years, Christie began his professional writing career in 2014 when he began crafting his first book, Rising Above the Wave: Surviving Tsunami and Stroke in Japan 2011.
 The book details, in a narrative form, the story of Christie’s stroke that he had while flying from Los Angeles to Bangkok on vacation.
 The book was published in Fall 2015 by Maine Authors and Publishers.